Is Vitamin B12 And Iron The Same

 Current Research on Vitamin B12

-Recent research has shed light on the multifaceted roles of vitamin B12 beyond its well-established functions.
+Recent research has walk through the multifaceted roles of vitamin B12 beyond its well-established functions.
 Studies have explored its potential impact on mental health, with some evidence suggesting a link between B12 deficiency and an increased risk of depression and cognitive decline.
 Additionally, research is ongoing to investigate the role of B12 in preventing and managing chronic diseases such as cardiovascular disease and diabetes.

 Another area of interest is the bioavailability of different forms of B12 supplements.
 While cyanocobalamin has been the most common form, research suggests that other forms, such as methylcobalamin and adenosylcobalamin, may offer better absorption and utilization in some individuals.
 Personalized approaches to B12 supplementation, based on individual genetic and metabolic profiles, are also gaining attention.